spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 You can update a cluster profile to change the configuration of one or more layers and add or remove non-infrastructure layers.
 You can also update basic profile information such as the name, description, and tags.

-Cluster profile changes will generate an update notification on all the cluster that are created from the profile.
+Cluster profile changes will generate an update notification on all the clusters that are created from the profile.
 Update notifications include information about all the changes applied to the profile since the initial creation or since the previous update.
-You can apply updates to clusters individually at any time.
+You can apply cluster updates individually at any time.

 ## Prerequisites

 - A cluster profile created in Palette.

 - Your Palette account role must have the `clusterProfile.create` permission to create a profile.
-Refer to the [Cluster Profile](../../../user-management/palette-rbac/project-scope-roles-permissions.md) permissions documentation for more information about roles and permissions.
+Refer to the [Cluster Profile permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile-admin) reference for more information about roles and permissions.

 ## Modify Basic Profile Information